git-of-aj/aws-migration/README.md

 the cloud.
 After mobilization, customers have the tools, process, and capability to rehost at

 scale and operate in the cloud.

+# mobilize
+1. Allocate spend: Allocate 70% or more of the cloud spend to the business units or teams

+generating the costs.
+Spend ownership ensures teams continuously optimize workloads.
+Use

+practices like dynamic provisioning (e.g., Amazon EC2 Auto Scaling), instance selection (e.g.,

+Amazon EC2 Reserved and Spot Instances, Graviton), and moving to serverless and managed

+services.
+This results in average cost savings of 52% and a 29% increase in SLA consistency

+(e.g., availability, scalability, laten
+2. Cost tracking: Cloud leaders should implement cost tracking using account best practices and

+a tagging strategy for cloud resources.
+Use AWS Control Tower to create account structures

+that align with business functions and teams, and guardrails to govern usage.
+Implement a

+resource cost allocation tagging using AWS Cost Categories to greatly simplify cost and usage

+mapping to organizational structure.

+Governance: Create governance for tracking cloud spend.
+Start with the AWS Cloud Financial

+Management suite.
+Use AWS License Manager to leverage rule-based controls and

+dashboards for cloud license usage visibility.
+AWS Trusted Advisor can help analyze cloud

+usage and reduce spend with actionable recommendations.
+Th

+-  a set of migration waves where each wave can be

+successfully migrated independently.
+A migration wave is a set of workloads that can have

+interrelated dependencies, but have no dependencies with workloads outside of the wav
 # Install mariabadb
 ```
 sudo su